AungKT99/rpi-toolkit/README.md

 I wanted a way to check its health without needing to SSH in constantly—whether I'm just in the next room or miles away from home.
 So, I wrote this collection of modular Python scripts.
 They run in the background and ping me on Telegram if anything looks suspicious or if the Pi just wants to say "Hi!"

 ##  What does it do?
 It acts as a lightweight health monitor for your RPi 5.
+Here is what I've implemented so far:

 - 📍 **IP Notifier**